ThomasK33/UpstartGriefBot/Readme.md

 This project is not affiliated with Valve or Steam.

-Valve, the Valve logo, Steam, the Steam logo, Source, the Source logo, Dota, the Dota 2 logo, Defense of the Ancients, Dota Underlords and the Dota Underlords logo are trademarks and/or registered trademarks of Valve Corporation
+Valve, the Valve logo, Steam, the Steam logo, Source, the Source logo, Dota, the Dota 2 logo, Defense of the Ancients, Dota Underlords and the Dota Underlords logo are trademarks and/or registered trademarks of Valve Corporation.

 TWITCH, the TWITCH Logo, the Glitch Logo, and/or TWITCHTV are trademarks of Twitch Interactive, Inc. or its affiliates.